DiffPD: Differentiable Projective Dynamics: Introduction

-Another line of research, which is more physics-based, is to differentiate the governing equations of soft-body dynamics directly~\cite{hu2019chainqueen,hu2019difftaichi,hahn2019real2sim}.
-We classify these simulators into \textit{explicit} and \textit{implicit} simulators based on their time-stepping schemes.
-Explicit differentiable simulators implement explicit or semi-implicit time integration in forward simulation and directly apply the chain rule to derive any gradients involved.
+Another line of research, which is more physics-based, is to differentiate the governing equations of soft-body dynamics directly~\cite{hu2019chainqueen,Geilinger2020add,hu2019difftaichi,hahn2019real2sim}.
+We classify these simulators into \emph{explicit} and \emph{implicit} simulators based on their time-stepping schemes.
+Explicit differentiable simulators implement explicit time integration in forward simulation and directly apply the chain rule to derive any gradients involved.
 While explicit differentiable simulation is fast to compute and straightforward to implement, its explicit nature requires a tiny time step to avoid numerical instability.
 Moreover, when deriving the gradients, an output value (typically a reward or an error metric) needs to be backpropagated through all time steps.
 Such a process requires the state at every time step to be stored in memory regardless of the time-stepping scheme.
-Therefore, explicit differentiable simulators typically consume orders of magnitude more memory than their implicit counterparts and a sophisticated checkpoint scheme is needed to alleviate this memory issue~\cite{hu2019chainqueen}.
+Therefore, explicit differentiable simulators typically consume orders of magnitude more memory than their implicit counterparts, and sophisticated schemes like checkpoints are needed to alleviate the memory issue~\cite{hu2019chainqueen}.

-Unlike explicit differentiable simulators, implicit simulation enables a much larger time step, is more robust numerically, and is much more memory-efficient during backpropagation.
-However, an implicit differentiable simulator typically implements Newton's method in forward simulation and the adjoint method during backpropagation~\cite{hahn2019real2sim}, both of which require the expensive linearization of the soft-body dynamics.
-Even though techniques for expediting the \textit{forward} soft-body simulation with an implicit time-stepping scheme have been developed extensively, the corresponding \textit{backpropagation} process remains a bottleneck for downstream applications in inverse problems.
+Unlike explicit differentiable simulators, implicit simulation enables a much larger time step.
+It is more robust numerically and much more memory-efficient during backpropagation.
+However, an implicit differentiable simulator typically implements Newton's method in forward simulation and the adjoint method during backpropagation~\cite{hahn2019real2sim,Geilinger2020add}, both of which require the expensive linearization of the soft-body dynamics.
+Even though techniques for expediting the \emph{forward} soft-body simulation with an implicit time-stepping scheme have been developed extensively, the corresponding \emph{backpropagation} process remains a bottleneck for downstream applications in inverse problems.